English for Professional Purposes: Social Work (Summer)

 Please note: This course is open only to Social Work students who are entering CUSSW in the Fall.

 This program has been designed in collaboration with Columbia University’s School of Social Work (CUSSW) and is intended to prepare international students entering CUSSW in the Fall for the demands of their graduate coursework and their professional internships.
+It is co-taught by an ALP faculty member and a social work faculty member.
 Although all language skills will be addressed, this course will emphasize improving participants' spoken interaction.

 The course will cover topics relevant to professionals in the field of social work.
 The program will include: